History of immigration and nationality law in the United States: Support Our Law Enforcement and Safe Neighborhoods Act 2010 (Arizona SB 1070)

 Under Arizona SB 1070, passed in 2010, it is a state misdemeanor for immigrants not to carry their immigration documents on their person while in Arizona, and people who are stopped or arrested by state police for any reason may be subject to verification of their immigration status.
 Arizona state or local officials and agencies cannot restrict enforcement of federal immigration laws.
 Anyone sheltering, hiring or transporting an undocumented immigrant is subject to penalty.
+Some provisions of this law have been found to be unconstitutional by the United States Supreme Court.

 Border Security, Economic Opportunity, and Immigration Modernization Act 2013 (S.744)

-On April 17, 2013, the so-called "Gang of Eight" in the United States Senate introduced S.744, the long-awaited Senate version of the immigration reform bill proposed in Congress.
+On April 17, 2013, the "Gang of Eight" in the United States Senate introduced S.744, the long-awaited Senate version of the immigration reform bill proposed in Congress.